-- ► To install the CA-signed certificate: - 1.
-Choose Device Settings > Security > TLS Certificate. - 2.
-Click Browse... to navigate to the CA-signed certificate file. - 3.
-Click Upload to install it. - 4.
-To verify whether the certificate has been installed successfully, check the data shown in the Active TLS Certificate section.
+► To install the CA-signed certificate:

+- 1. Choose Device Settings > Security > TLS Certificate. - 2.
+Click Browse to navigate to the CA-signed certificate file in the New TLS Certificate or CSR section. - 3.
+Click Upload to upload the certificate. - 4.
+Once complete, do the following: - a.
+Double check the data shown in the New TLS Certificate or CSR section. - b.
+If correct, click "Install Key and Certificate" to install the CA-signed certificate and private key.

+Tip: To verify whether the certificate has been installed successfully, check the data shown in the Active TLS Certificate section.